 A: Applications are always funded based on quality and merit and not on program focus.
 However, NINDS is eager to find more pain-related institutional training programs.
 NINDS has funded three pain-focused programs through the T32 grant mechanism, of which two are ongoing.
 To be the next pain-focused T32-funded program, you will need to gather a group of faculty members committed to developing and supporting that program.

 Q: How important are Diversity, Equity, and Inclusion to T32 programs?

 A: A major component of the T32 grant mechanism is increasing workforce diversity.
 Therefore, Institutes expect a diverse group of trainees, faculty members, and planned seminar speakers for these programs.

 Q: How should I decide to which Institute or Center my institution should submit a workforce diversity grant application?

-A: To decide which Institute or Center would be the best fit for your application, first review the Funding Opportunity Announcements.
+A: To decide which Institute or Center would be the best fit for your application, first review the Notices of Funding Opportunities.
 Your overall goals will need to support the mission of the Institute—if it does not, the application will not receive funding and may be rejected without review.
 You should also contact the Program or Grant Officers of each Institute, who can direct you to the most appropriate Institute.

 Q: What percentage of workforce diversity grant applications receive funding each cycle?